 If you are using the simplified method to report home business expenses: You should enter the entire amount of mortgage interest only in the Form 1098 area of the Itemized Deductions section.
 You do not need to enter any mortgage interest in the Home Office section of your Schedule C. Instead, choose Yes to the question that asks if you would like to use the simplified method to report home business expenses.

-If you are NOT using the simplified method to report home business expenses: You should enter the entire amount of mortgage interest in both the Home Office section and the Form 1098 area* of the Itemized Deductions section.
+If you are NOT using the simplified method to report home business expenses: You should enter the entire amount of mortgage interest, points and private mortgage insurance (PMI) in both the Home Office section and the Form 1098 area of the Itemized Deductions section.
 We'll automatically split the amount you enter based on how much of your home is used for the business.

 For example, suppose you have $10,000 of mortgage interest and the home office percentage of your home is 10%.
 You would enter the entire $10,000 as an indirect expense on the Home Office Information screen. $1,000 ($10,000 X .10) of the mortgage interest will show up on Form 8829 as a home office deduction.